metrico/cFlux/README.md

 <img src="https://user-images.githubusercontent.com/1423657/50374656-0a078400-05f2-11e9-8754-98b98e0244c4.png" width=100>

 # nonFlux
 Experimental, unoptimized InfluxDB to Clickhouse Gateway prototype for Timeseries.
-Hop on the bandwagon!
+Do not use this!

 ### Status